zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

        `ICommandProvider` instance at this point.
    * And of course, if we don't find all the packages we had cached, then delete entries for the missing ones.
 Those apps were uninstalled.
-6. We start a package catalog change watcher
+6. We start a package catalog change watcher to be notified by the OS for changes to the list of installed extensions

 After 1, we can display the UI.
 It won't have any commands though, so maybe we should wait.
 After 2, we'd have some commands, but nothing from extensions After 4, the palette is ready to be used, with all the frozen extension commands.
 This is probably good enough for most use cases.

-Most of the time, we won't run through this whole process.
+Most of the time, when the user "launches" devPal, we won't run through this whole process.
 The slowest part of startup is standing up WASDK and WinUI.
-MOst of the time, our window will be hidden, and we'll be running silently in the background.
+After the first launch, we will keep our window will be hidden, running silently in the background.
 When the user presses the global hotkey, or otherwise launches the app, we'll just activate our existing process.
 This is a "warm launch".

 On a warm launch, we already have all the stubs in memory.
 We're listening for package installs/unistalls already.
 So we're basically just in the post-step 5 state already.

 ##### Loading commands from stub items